 To get started, install the Zeplin plugin in Figma: https://zpl.io/figma-plugin

-Once the plugin is installed, head over to the Figma file you want to export to Zeplin.
-To launch the plugin, you can right-click anywhere in your canvas and select “Plugins > Zeplin”:
+Once the plugin is installed, you can now right-click anywhere on your canvas and select “Plugins > Zeplin”, to launch it:

-- Fixed performance issues while exporting from large Figma files.
+Fixed performance issues while exporting from large Figma files.
 Timeouts were the most common issue that a lot of teams were running into—now this should be fixed once and for all! 🦖

-- Fixed resolution of exported designs.
+Fixed resolution of exported designs.
 Especially large frames would have a low resolution in Zeplin, now they should look as sharp as they do in Figma.

-- When you export frames or components, Zeplin now exports color and text styles in the file as well and lists them as a suggestion in your styleguide.
+When you export frames or components, Zeplin now exports color and text styles in the file as well and lists them as a suggestion in your styleguide.

-- Once a master component is set as exportable, Zeplin now generates assets from all of its instances automatically.
+Once a master component is set as exportable, Zeplin now generates assets from all of its instances automatically.

-- If the layer contains a bitmap image, Zeplin now generates JPG assets automatically.
+If the layer contains a bitmap image, Zeplin now generates JPG assets automatically.